icebert04/icebert04.github.io/_posts/2018-7-2-parada-ng-lechon.md

 Fiestas in the Philippines are held to honor their local Roman Catholic patron saint and to commemorate local history and culture.
 Festivals like the Kalibo' Ati-Atihan, Baguio's Panagbenga, Marinduque's Moriones, Lucban's Pahiyas and Bacolod's MassKara are one of the top events that people go to.

 In dismay, I only been to a few of those festivals.
+A fact that I regret up to this day.
+A Filipino should enjoy their own country and see all the beauty of it.
+Hopefully someday I will....
+Luckily, I have my hometown to go to.
+The place where my ancestors originated (Martinez Family).
+A small town in Batangas called Balayan.